txtData/covid19/README.md

 # COVID-19
-Charts and models related to the COVID-19 outbreak.
+Some charts and models related to the COVID-19 outbreak.

-The model used is the SIR model: https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model

 The following charts were created on March 23, 2020.